Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 With only two entities sharing profits and no middlemen,

-AMC will make 43% of the revenues
+AMC will make 43% of the revenue.

 and Taylor will pocket the other 57%.

-Opening weekend became the highest-grossing concert film of all time,
+Opening weekend became the highest grossing concert film of all time,

-the second-biggest October movie opening ever.
+raking in $93 million, the second biggest October movie opening ever.

 Time magazine states that Swift stands to make about $100 million from the movie.